eugenebelieve/terraform-deploy/README.md

 ## Then once the files have been created, in the terminal run these 3 commands

+The 3 files your previously created should be in the same folder, from which you'll execute these commands

 ```
 $ terraform init
 ```